gulaschskanone/EtherpadLiteMod/README.md

 # Etherpad Lite Plugin for ILIAS - University of Passau MOD
-This plugin is based on jrocho/ILIAS-Etherpad-Lite-Plugin v1.1.2
+This plugin based on jrocho/ILIAS-Etherpad-Lite-Plugin v1.1.2